 Authors of accepted demo track papers will have the option to do either a recorded demo or a live demo at the conference site.
 Recorded demos will consist of a pre-recorded video.
-Accepted demos will appear in the proceedings of the conference, which will be published in ACM Digital Library.
+Papers submitted with accepted demos will appear in the proceedings of the conference, which will be published in ACM Digital Library.

 Please read the Dual submission, Plagiarism and Conflict of Interest policies before finalising your submission.

-Partial travel Grants will be available for students (both domestic and international) whose demos are accepted.
-Presenters will also have the option to present the demos virtually.
+Partial travel Grants will be available for students whose papers are accepted.

 The submission must describe the technical innovation that has produced the demonstrated system.
-Each demo track submission should contain an introduction, brief description, screenshots, a description of the novelty of the underlying research as well as the demonstration, and the potential applications.
-For live demos, submissions should specify how the demonstration will be demonstrated and what the hardware requirements are (for the organizers).
-Authors are also encouraged to submit a URL to screenshots or a 2-minute YouTube video showing the demo or link to an online version of the software in deployment.
+Each demo track submission should contain an introduction, brief description, screenshots, a description of the novelty of the demonstration, and the potential applications.
+For live demos, submissions should specify how the demonstration will be demonstrated and what the hardware requirements are (for the organisers).
+Authors should submit a URL to screenshots or a 2-minute youtube video showing the demo or link to an online version of the software in deployment.
+Remember that the easier it is for reviewers to understand the demo, the better their judgement about its suitability for acceptance to CODS-COMAD.